fbunc/golden_ratio_mod_13_structure/README.md

 They felt they needed to evolve and were ready to work on it.
 They realized they were under many levels of 'Ignorance'.

-So they decided to ask for help from their friends from the numbers world,$\pi$ , $e$, and $i$ (who was born an orphan), after a while more friends joined the team.
+So they decided to ask for help from their friends from the numbers world, $\pi$ , $e$ , and $i$ (who was born an orphan), after a while more friends joined the team.

 They started working together, playing and brainstorming on how to help 'Time' and 'Symbols'  improve their relationship.